royyandzakiy/differential_drive_gazebo_ws/README.md

-# ROS 2 Learning: Creating URDF (Xacro) & Launch files for Gazebo
+# ROS2 Learning: Creating URDF (Xacro) & Launch files for Gazebo

 Implementing the code from a tutorial made by Aleksander Haber